Tools & Resources to Shift Power

 - The resource is widely and publicly available (not just to paid members) and, ideally, accessible to people with disabilities

-- The resource is relevant to, and includes applicable lessons for, a variety of types of foundations and funders
+- The resource is relevant to, and includes applicable lessons for, a variety of types of funders

 - The resource is as evergreen as possible